Xia-sw22/PRIME/README.md

 - Survival analysis of hepatocellular carcinoma (HCC) patients
 - Classification tasks related to portal vein tumor thrombus (PVTT)

-The architecture follows the same ETS/ES dual-channel design as TRIM-uHCC (in `AURA-main`), but this folder is a clean, GitHub-ready version for PRIME-PVTT, with both survival and classification training scripts.

 ## Overview

 PRIME-PVTT is a transformer-based multimodal medical prediction model.
 It processes three modalities: